 End of the Year Party

-Please contact Linda Celliers should you be interested in joining us in our new Club Year.
+Please contact Linda Celliers if you are interested in joining with us

 “It is lots of fun to be part of a group with such diversity in: age, interests, careers, preferences!
 A couple of things we all have in common—we like to read and we like treats!! – Nancy Harvey